 After one year of having a filter, families report greatly improved health and fewer visits to the health clinic.

 Our current focus is in Rwanda.
 Sub-Saharan Africa is ranked as one of the world’s most underserved areas for access to clean water.

 We first met with the local committee in April of 2013 and by June we had trained 32 volunteers and begun filter distributions.
-Today, 21,710 people have access to a decade or more of clean water in Gahanga thanks to 2,400 SAM3 filters, six SAM2 filters, and 11 rainwater harvest systems.
-But the numbers don’t begin to explain the difference these clean water solutions have made in the lives of those in Gahanga—people like Hadja or the 58 children at the Gahanga Center For Vulnerable Children.
+Today, 21,710 people have access to a decade or more of clean water in Gahanga thanks to 2,400 SAM3 filters, six SAM2 filters, and 13 rainwater harvest systems.
+But the numbers don’t begin to explain the difference these clean water solutions have made in the lives of those in Gahanga—people like Hadja or the 58 children at the Gahanga Home For Vulnerable Children.

 In early 2014, we entered our third district—Ntarama (pronounced Na-ra’-ma), an area inhabited by 11,581 people.
 Ntarama isn’t just hard to pronounce.
 It also epitomizes an extremely hard life on all fronts.
-The genocide was horrendous in and of itself—yet this small district was especially impacted by the 1994 genocide with a disproportionately high death toll—around 5,000 people.
-Add to the mental trauma is the dirty, nasty Nyabarongo serving as the primary water source by a highly vulnerable community that can’t afford to boil water.
-In Ntarama, we distributed SAM3 filters to 1,534 families (7,670 individuals).
-But that’s not all, we also provided 9 Rainwater Harvest Systems and 6 SAM2 filters (for a grand total of 15,125 people with a decade or more of clean water.
+This sector was especially impacted by the 1994 genocide with a disproportionately high death toll—around 5,000 people.
+Add to the mental trauma is the dirty, nasty Nyabarongo serving as the primary water source.
+By June of 2015 we distributed SAM3 filters to 1,545 families (7,670 individuals).
+But that’s not all, we also provided 9 Rainwater Harvest Systems and 6 SAM2 filters reaching a grand total of 15,125 people with a decade or more of clean water.

 DONATE A SAM2 NOW